asarkar1/Universal-SkinDetect/README.md

 # Universal-SkinDetect

-The matlab code will be released by first week of MAy 2017
+The matlab code will be released by first week of July 2017